 15. OTHER USEFUL INFORMATION

 - 15.1.
-The following subjects are covered by long-established stand-alone guidance and protocols.
-Inquiries about them should be addressed by forces to the ACPO media office: - Guidance for dealing with the media during kidnaps and 'Crime in Action' operations. - · Guidance on dealing with the media in a major incident. - Annex 1 to 10 are available on request from the ACPO communications department.
+The following subjects are covered by long established stand-alone guidance and protocols: - Guidance for dealing with the media during kidnaps and 'Crime in Action' operations. - Guidance on dealing with the media in a major incident.